 Today, however, there are some news.
 A study conducted by Erik Lentz published Classical and Quantum Gravity offers new food for thought.

 Solitons represent a type of wave that maintains its shape and energy while moving at a constant speed.
-According to Lentz, these components would be able to exclude negative energy and eliminate the problem in the bud.
+According to Lentz, these components would be able to exclude negative energy and nip the problem in the bud.

 How much energy would it take?